istrate/cp4d/CP4D-and-IBM-DB2-BigSQL.md

 Also, give *bigsql* user access to HDFS Hive warehouse directory using *hdfs* command line or Ranger.<br>

+If Ranger authorization is enabled, give *bigsql* user access to Hive databases and tables.<br>

 # Provision DB2 BigSQL instance

 Collect all necessary information.<br>